cnoe-io/governance/sigs/idp-builders/charter.md

-# SIG IDPBuilder
+# SIG IDP Builders

 This charter adheres to the conventions described in the [Kubernetes Charter README] and uses the Roles and Organization Management outlined in [sig-governance].

 ## Scope

-SIG Idpbuilder is responsible for developing common tooling for creating reference CNOE internal developer platforms.
+SIG IDP Builder is responsible for developing common tooling for creating reference CNOE internal developer platforms.

 ### In scope